July 14th 2014 is a very special date for Center Parcs Longleat Forest, it marks twenty years since the village opened to guests for the first time.

 - The Cycle Centre has hired out 1.8 million bikes

 - 3 million children’s meals have been served in their restaurants

-- The Pancake House have served 3 million pancakes which were made from 350,000 litres of pancake mix and if stacked, reach more than 38,000ft high which is 10,000 ft higher than Mount Everest
+- The Pancake House have served 3 million pancakes, which were made from 350,000 litres of pancake mix and, if stacked, would reach more than 38,000ft high (which is 10,000 ft higher than Mount Everest)

-- More than 2000 species have been recorded living at Center Parcs Longleat Forest, 93 of which considered rare across the UK
+- More than 2,000 species have been recorded living at Center Parcs Longleat Forest, 93 of which are considered rare across the UK

 - Archery arrows have been fired far enough to reach the moon from Earth

 Longleat Forest has had a significant impact on the local area since arriving 20 years ago, bringing local employment opportunities as well as a £20m boost to the local economy each year.
-The Village also works with a variety of local businesses who are suppliers; their businesses flourishing as a result.
+The village also works with a variety of local suppliers; their businesses flourishing as a result.

 Notes to Editors